 That night, as we lay in our smoky noisy room unable to sleep, I suddenly realized that there had been more than toothbrushes left on the plane.
 We were also missing a book and our second camera.
 We got little sleep.

-We went for bike ride to an area with a concentration of bikes shops, so as to reassure Chris, tense and even more of a worrier than usual due to lack of sleep, that obtaining boxes for our return flight would be easy.
+We went for a bike ride to an area with a concentration of bikes shops, so as to reassure Chris, tense and even more of a worrier than usual due to lack of sleep, that obtaining boxes for our return flight would be easy.
 Not only were we reassured there would be no problem, but we also met a helpful bike aficionado and mechanic, proud to inform us he was full-blooded Mapuche Indian, and pleased to advise us on our proposed route in Chile.
 We had a map of Santiago’s bike lanes, and you can cycle the central pathways of some avenidas, dodging strollers and using ramps to negotiate stairways.
 Kind of fun!

 Back at the hostel, and after various fruitless attempts to retrieve the camera, we resigned ourselves to the loss.
 We walked to nearby Museo de La Memoria (Museum of Memory and Human Rights), which documents Chile’s 1973 coup, focusing on “truth and reconciliation” in its aftermath.
 The museum is less than a year old.

 Returning to the hostel, and looking forward, to an early night before cycling out of the city early to avoid heat, we were greeted with the news that tonight was to be a jolly party of amplified jamming and consumption of wine-infused melons.
 This was above and beyond the scheduled party nights as touted on its web page, and which we’d carefully managed to avoid.
 We asked if we could move ourselves to one of the hostel’s apartments a block or so away.
 The manager suggested unpleasantly that we “go to a hotel,” and although his intent was to be rude, we heartily agreed.
-When pressed by Chris — he gave us a refund.
+When pressed by Chris. he gave us a refund.
 We moved to a hotel across the street where a larger, smoke-free, and much quieter room cost less than our previous digs, where our bikes were welcome in garage, and where a kind housekeeping senora was prepared to store our duffel bags in an armorio.

-We ate a fine seafood meal close by, and went to bed reveling in the silence, and the smoke-free air.
+We ate a fine seafood meal close by, and went to bed basking in the silence and the smoke-free air.
 An experienced long distance cyclist friend (thanks Gregg) once said something about “quality rest” being necessary for recuperation when travelling by bike.
 We realize that it’s also important during the preparation phase, too, at least at our age.
 We’ve stayed at a number of hostels where the aforesaid “quality rest” was possible, but it should have been clear from this hostel’s web page that this one is not in that category, and is not suitable for touring cyclists.
 The problem is that we didn’t look closely enough at the web page.
 Silly us.